 Director, Andrew Kwan Artists Management Inc.

-Celebrating 25 years, Andrew Kwan Artists Management Inc. (AKAM) is a Canadian management agency specialising in career development, artist promotion and public performance arrangements for classical and world artists.
-With a roster of Canada's finest musicians, it remains the philosophy that AKAM promotes artists of the highest calibre, and is totally committed to the nurturing of these artists.
+Andrew Kwan Artists Management Inc. (AKAM) is a Canadian management agency specialising in career development, artist promotion and public performance arrangements for classical and world artists.
+For over 25 years, the company has maintained a roster of Canada's finest musicians; it remains the philosophy that AKAM promotes artists of the highest calibre, and is totally committed to the nurturing of these artists.
 In addition to the artist management services, AKAM is involved with concert management, artistic administration, tour logistics as well as artist promotion and event media relations.

 In addition to his agency, Mr. Kwan has presented workshops and professional development seminars on the topics of marketing and organizational development.
 Internationally, he has given workshops in Ohio, California and at the European Access Symposium in Brussels.
 In 2015, Andrew was commissioned by Debut Atlantic to author a book, titled – 15 Minutes and Counting: A Guide to Showcasing Successfully.
 This guide-book for the Debut Atlantic touring artists details the music industry, explaining showcasing, and providing helpful tips to emerging artists before they present themselves at industry conference.
 He has also advised and contributed to The Canada Council's online publication artsontour.ca, a guide for touring artists and concert presenters and has since been involved in workshops on this subject across the country.

 Since 1996, Mr. Kwan has been on faculty at The Glenn Gould School where he offers courses on career management and communications.
 He is also a graduate lecturer at the University of Toronto's Faculty of Music.
-In 2012, he was an advisor on developing the Music Industry Arts and Performance Program at Toronto’s Centennial College, and now serves as Chair for this program’s Advisory Committee.
-Andrew is also on the board of Prairie Debut, Axis Music and serve as a mentor to CAPACOA's The Succession Plan.
+In 2012, he was an advisor on developing the Music Industry Arts and Performance Program at Toronto’s Centennial College, and served as Chair for this program’s Advisory Committee from 2012-2017.
+Andrew is also on the board of Prairie Debut, Axis Music, and serves as a mentor to CAPACOA's The Succession Plan.

 Mr. Kwan holds a B.A. in Economics, as well as a Non-Profit Management & Leadership Diploma both from York University.
 He also completed his Fellowship from the Canadian Securities Institute.
 In music, he holds an ARCT in Piano Performance from The Royal Conservatory and the designations of LTCL and FTCL from Trinity College, London, England.